|SSM Cardinal Glennon Children's Medical Center|

 Qualified instructors may use videos, printed materials, and demonstrations on mannequins representing infants, kids, and adults to teach proper techniques for performing CPR.

 The AHA offers many levels of CPR courses.
-A basic course that includes CPR lasts about 2 to 3 hours and takes place within one session.
+A basic course that includes CPR lasts several hours and takes place within one session.
 It covers adult, child, and infant CPR and choking.
 Participants practice the techniques on mannequins and can ask questions and get individualized instruction.

 Because CPR is a skill that must be practiced, it's wise to repeat the course at least every 2 years to maintain your skills.
 Doing so also allows you to learn about any new advances or discoveries in CPR techniques.